adzict/box_office_success/README.md

 As part of my mentorship, I was tasked to imagine being a Data Scientist for a Top Movie Studio.
 After a series of box office flops, the producers of the said studio are starting to question their strategy and need some direction.
 I suggest a new approach - using data to determine what factors go into making a successful film.
 Luckily, I have a dataset of over 5000 films to mine for insights.
 My producers ask me to spend some time analyzing the data and present a report detailing your findings, along with recommendations on how to revamp the studio’s strategy.

-In order to analyze data and find best recommendations for the studio, I formed couple of questions I found to be worth answering as the studio can with use that information with certainty to implement changes.
+In order to analyze data and find best recommendations for the studio, I formed a couple of questions I found to be worth answering as the studio can with use that information with certainty to implement changes.
 The questions asked were:

 * What is the correlation between budget and profit?
 Which budget ranges should be considered for making a Box Office success?
 * Do actors/actresses and directors play a role in a movie's success?